Vueren/RiftGuildDemographicTracker/README.md

 There is no way with the /dumpguild command or with the Addon API to track Guild Member faction (Guardian/Defiant).

-When outputting demographics to a platform such as Discord, remember to use Code Script formatting.
-That is generally 3 backticks, followed by the text, followed by another 3 backticks.
-This ensures that columns retain their formatting.

-\`\`\`

-Ctrl + V here

-\`\`\`

 ## Usage
 1. To use this script, use /dumpguild while in-game to collect new data.
 This can be put into a macro.
 - Verify that the output directory was to `C:\Users\YourUserNameHere\Documents\RIFT\guild.xml`